TimeBridge: Better Diffusion Prior Design with Bridge Models for Time Series Generation: Experimental Settings

-Furthermore, for the conditional generations, we reimplement SSSD \cite{lopez2023diffusionbased} using the official GitHub \url{https://github.com/SSSD/sssd}.
+For unconditional generation, we compare with TimeVAE \cite{desai2021timevae}, TimeGAN \cite{yoon2019time}, Cot-GAN \cite{xu2020cot}, Diffwave \cite{kong2021diffwave}, DiffTime \cite{coletta2024constrained}, and Diffusion-TS \cite{yuan2024diffusionts}.
+For \Tabref{tab:main}, we note the quality evaluation results in Diffusion-TS.
+We reimplement Diffusion-TS using the official GitHub in \url{https://github.com/Y-debug-sys/Diffusion-TS}, unfortunately, we cannot achieve the performance in the original paper.
+For conditional generation, we reimplement SSSD \cite{lopez2023diffusionbased} using the official GitHub \url{https://github.com/SSSD/sssd}.
 For the trend-guided synthesis, we treat the trend as conditional observations and train the SSSD model to match the total time series data.
-We add the conditional embedding layers in their original model architectures.
+We add the conditional embedding layers to their original model.